operator-framework/java-operator-sdk/docs/documentation/workflows.md

 and dependencies between them, along with some conditions that mainly helps define optional resources and pre- and post-conditions to describe expected states of a resource at a certain point in the workflow.

+When or after a workflow executed no state is persisted regarding the workflow execution.
+On every reconciliation all the resources are reconciled again, in other words the whole workflow is evaluated again.

 ## Elements of Workflow

-- **Dependent resource** (DR) - are the resources which are reconciled.
+- **Dependent resource** (DR) - are the resources which are managed in reconcile logic.
-- **Depends-on relation** - if a DR B depends on another DR A, means that B will be reconciled after A is successfully reconciled - and ready if readyPostCondition is used.
+- **Depends-on relation** - if a DR B depends on another DR A, means that B will be reconciled after A is successfully reconciled and ready if readyPostCondition is used.
 - **Reconcile precondition** - is a condition that needs to be fulfilled before the DR is reconciled.
 This allows also to define optional resources, that for example only created if a flag in a custom resource `.spec` has some specific value.